Anatamann/freecodecamp_bash_psql_worldcup/README.md

-A FIFA Worldcup tournament DATABASE using postgresql database in bash terminals.
+A FIFA Worldcup tournament DATABASE using PostgreSQL in bash terminal.